bocks-ds/docs/code/docs/source/introduction.rst

 Introduction
 ============

+**Notes:**

-*DISCLAIMER: Unlike the rest of the content in these docs, the page you're currently viewing contains generalized information that is true for all **DataSource by Bocks** iterations.*
+- Unlike the rest of the content in these docs, the page you're currently viewing contains generalized information that is true for all **DataSource by Bocks** iterations.

-*NOTE: Several points in this article encourage you, the reader of this page, to reach out to us.
-To do so, please submit a form on our home page (bocksdatasource.com), or send an email directly to support (at) bocksdatasource.com (email obfuscated to reduce bot-spam crowding out your messages;)*
+- Several points in this article encourage you, the reader of this page, to reach out to us.
+To do so, please submit a form on our home page (bocksdatasource.com), or send an email directly to support (at) bocksdatasource.com (email obfuscated to reduce bot-spam crowding out your messages;)

+*****

 Overview
 ********